-Go over the settlement period, cooling-off period and special conditions with your agent/conveyancer to make sure nothing’s a deal-breaker.
+Go over the settlement period, cooling-off period and special conditions with your agent and conveyancer to make sure nothing’s a deal-breaker.

 Your buyer might outline a few contractual conditions for you to meet to fulfil the contract.
 This is known as a conditional offer.
 Some common conditional offers are:

-- Building and/or pest inspections showing no major problems
+- building and pest inspections showing no major problems

 With an unconditional offer, your buyer will usually have to follow through with the sale regardless of what happens between signing and settlement.